 Visiting a nearby branch

-Bring a backup with you in case you lose your card, such as cash, travellers' cheques, a debit card, another credit card, or a payment service through your phone (like Apple Pay) or a fob.
+Take a backup with you in case you lose your card, such as cash, travellers' cheques, a debit card, or another credit card.

 Make sure you shield your PIN when using a keypad or cash machine, just as you would at home.